 When it comes to removing pet hair from your couch, prevention will be the most effective.
 This includes brushing your pet regularly and taking them to a groomer if necessary.
-Different pets will need to be groomed more than others.
-If your pet is leaving massive amounts of hair around the house, they may need groomed more.
+Some pets will need to be groomed more than others.
+If your pet is leaving massive amounts of hair around the house, then they may need to be groomed more.

 Some pets will need to be groomed more during specific periods.
 Most dogs and cats go through a shedding season when they will lose more hair than they would at other times.
 During these periods, it is essential to brush them more than you would otherwise.

 Be sure you’re grooming your pet correctly as well.
 Some types of fur or hair need a slicker brush, while others need a shedding brush.
 Be sure to check specific grooming information aimed at your pet’s breed.

 One of the most common ways to remove pet hair from a couch is through the use of a vacuum.
 Some vacuums are better at this than others.
 Many brands have pet hair-specific vacuums, which can easily remove pet hair of all sorts from the couch.
 Most have a brush attachment specifically for couches.
 Be sure to equip it for the most immense hair-fighting capabilities.